Plumbing RAMS

 - sets out the method for the work in sequence

-- names the competencies, PPE and emergency arrangements — including for lone working where it applies
+- names the competencies, PPE and emergency arrangements, including for lone working where it applies

 - is reviewed by a competent person and briefed to everyone doing the work

-"Specific to the job and the building" is the whole thing — a downloaded template doesn't know whether you're on a site with a permit system or in someone's kitchen.
+"Specific to the job and the building" is the whole thing.
+A downloaded template doesn't know whether you're on a site with a permit system or in someone's kitchen.

 Get a plumbing RAMS written for your job

-Briefkit writes the whole thing — first or second fix, service work, the hot works controls suited to a site or a private job, specific to your actual work and setting, ready to review and sign off — in minutes, for £30.
+Briefkit writes the whole thing.
+First or second fix, service work, the hot works controls suited to a site or a private job, specific to your actual work and setting, ready to review and sign off in minutes, for £30.
 One job, one fee.